TomaDumitrescu/DigitRecognition/README.md

 10. Transform the image-test in a vector, then project it in principal components space, by multiplication with M
 11. Apply kNN with k = 5, the result being the prediction

+# Bibliography
+The project started from a base with unimplemented functions.